 The browser extension won't be for everyone, especially as you must have the app installed to use it.
 But the ability to control the application from within the browser is a genuinely useful feature that you won't find with the competition, and overall, it's a very worthwhile addition to the package.

 Much like any other networking technology, a VPN can misbehave in many ways, and figuring out exactly what's going on can be a real challenge.
 That's why even the most experienced user can benefit from quality VPN support.

 ExpressVPN's support site gets off to a good start with its lengthy list of troubleshooting guides.
 Whether you're trying to diagnose slow speeds or dropped connections, understand error messages, change your password or cancel your account, there's useful information to hand.

 An accurate search engine scans more than 250 of these articles to find whatever fits your requirements.
-It's hugely refreshing to enter keywords on a VPN support site and actually come with a lot of useful content.
-(OpenVPN gets 42 hits, DNS gets 73, there's 45 for Android, 16 for Ubuntu, 15 for DD-WRT, and the list goes on.)
+It's hugely refreshing to enter keywords on a VPN support site and actually view a lot of useful content.
+OpenVPN has 39 hits, DNS 53, there are 61 for Android, 17 for Ubuntu, 8 for DD-WRT, and the list goes on.

 If the website can't help, ExpressVPN's support team is available 24/7 via email and live chat.

 ExpressVPN recommends live chat for the fastest results, but we sent a test email question anyway to check response times.
 Although the company suggests it can take up to 24 hours to reply, we got a friendly, detailed and helpful message in under an hour.
 That's much faster than we expected, and the reply contained everything we needed to diagnose and resolve our issue.

 Live chat also performed very well.
 We ran several checks on the service, there were always agents available, and typically we had a first genuine response (a real comment on our issues, not just an automated 'I'm Steve and I'm here to help you' bot-type reply) within two or three minutes.